Understanding the Vulnerability of Skeleton-based Human Activity Recognition via Black-box Attack: Related Work

-Since~\cite{szegedy_intriguing_2014}, an increasing number of adversarial attack methods have been proposed in different tasks~\cite{akhtar_survey_2018,sun2018adversarial,2020Adversarial}.
+Since~\cite{szegedy_intriguing_2014}, an increasing number of adversarial attack methods have been proposed in different tasks~\cite{bountakas2023defense}, such as in medical image~\cite{ma2021understanding} and person re-identification~\cite{yang2017person}.
+Goodfellow et al.~\cite{goodfellow_explainingah_2015} generate adversarial examples using the gradient of the model.
 Most of them consider the white-box setting, where the model is accessible to the attacker.
-Apart from common computer vision tasks such as classification~\cite{goodfellow_explainingah_2015,kurakin_advphy_2017,carlini_towards_2017}, adversarial attacks on general time series~\cite{karim_adversarial_2020,fawaz_adversarial_2019,harford2020adversarial} and HAR~\cite{liu_adversarial_2019, wang_understanding_2021, hwang2021just} have attracted attention recently.
+Apart from common computer vision tasks such as classification~\cite{goodfellow_explainingah_2015,kurakin_advphy_2017,carlini_towards_2017}, adversarial attacks on general time series~\cite{karim_adversarial_2020} and HAR~\cite{wang_understanding_2021} have attracted attention recently.
 Specifically on skeleton-based HAR, an adapted version of \cite{kurakin_advphy_2017} is proposed in~\cite{liu_adversarial_2019} to attack skeletal motions.
-Wang et al. \cite{wang_understanding_2021} introduced a novel perceptual loss to achieve effective and imperceptible attack.
+Wang et al.~\cite{wang_understanding_2021} introduced a novel perceptual loss to achieve effective and imperceptible attack.
 Despite existing successes, current methods are based on the full access to the attacked models, and therefore are not very applicable in real-world scenarios since the details of classifiers are not usually exposed to the attacker.
-Hence, it is unclear whether the classifier vulnerability under (white-box) adversarial attack is a real threat.
-We on the other hand show that black-box attack is possible and is more threatening.